 - School day begins at 8.15am. (students may come into school from 8.00 am. but must remain in the walkway and be supervised by a parent until they have access to their class at 8.10am).
 Learning activities and circle times will begin at 8:15 am. so please make every effort to arrive on time.
-Children will be marked late in the register if they arrive after 8:15am. - Morning break is from10.00 to 10.30am.
-For a snack, we encourage the students to bring fresh fruit as it helps give energy and focus for the rest of the morning. - ^{} Lunchtime is from 12.30 to 1.15pm.
+Children will be marked late in the register if they arrive after 8:15am. - Morning break is from 10.00 to 10.30am.
+For a snack, we encourage the students to bring fresh fruit as it helps give energy and focus for the rest of the morning. - Lunchtime is from 12.30 to 1.15pm.
 A varied and healthy menu of cooked lunch is offered or students may bring their own packed lunch.
 Please try to keep lunch healthy and nutritious.
-Water is our preferred drink. - School day ends at 3.00pm.
-(Unless clubs are being attended).
+Water is our preferred drink. - School day ends at 3.00pm (Monday through to Thursday) and at 3.20 pm on a Friday.
 Students should be collected on time after 15 minutes, a 'late fee' is charged as teachers have other responsibilities from 3.15pm. - Should anyone other than a parent be collecting your child at the end of the morning, please make sure you let us know in advance.
 We will not allow a child to leave school with anyone other than a parent unless we have the necessary permission.